All AAQS comply with international regulations and are certified by a classification society.

 To further enhance our emissions profile, we have also started to install a catalytic reactor on the engine exhaust to reduce particulate matter (PM) even before the exhaust reaches the AAQS tower, which also is effective in reducing PM.
-Our standard AAQS removes 99% of sulfur sulfur (in the form of SO2) and up to 75% of the particulate matter, including elemental and organic and black carbon, as well as PAHs.
+Our standard AAQS removes 98% of sulfur (in the form of SO2) and up to 60-90% of the particulate matter, including elemental and organic and black carbon, as well as PAHs.
 The combined effect of the AAQS, catalytic reactor and other systems is a further reduction of the particulate matter, including the very fine PM 10 and 2.5 particles.
 The use of AAQS with HFO fuel and other systems creates a reduction of between 5-15% compared to MGO fuel use.

 All AAQS comply with international regulations and are certified by a classification society.
-In addition, all systems are equipped with continuous monitoring equipment to automatically record required parameters – specifically SO2 in the exhaust gas and pH, PAH and Turbidity in the wash water.
+In addition, all systems are equipped with continuous monitoring equipment to automatically record required parameters – specifically SO2 in the exhaust gas and pH, PAH and turbidity in the wash water.

-In 2018, Carnival Corporation was a founding member of Clean Shipping Alliance 2020, a new industry association consisting of 39 leading shipping and maritime companies, and providing education and information on the benefits of AAQS, as well as a public voice.
+In 2018, Carnival Corporation & plc was a founding member of Clean Shipping Alliance 2020, a new industry association consisting of 39 leading shipping and maritime companies, and providing education and information on the benefits of AAQS, as well as a public voice.
 Collectively, these companies represent over 3,000 ships across the sectors of commercial shipping and cruising.